 - Necessary ground transportation depending upon your request (via tourist bus or private vehicle).

-- Flight tickets: Kathmandu – Lukla – Kathamndu for guide.
+- Flight tickets: Kathmandu – Lukla – Kathamndu for the guide.

 - Domestic Airfare (Kathmandu to Lukla, Lukla to Kathmandu and domestic airport tax) for

 - Trekking poles, sleeping bag, down jacket/duffle bag (we provide these if necessary).

 - PNT service charge and government taxes.